Brown scores 29, Celtics hold off late rally by Hawks 112-99

 Despite Atlanta’s late push, the Celtics sizzled from all points on the floor, connecting on 13 3 pointers.

-After dropping in his third 3-pointer in the closing seconds of the first half, Tatum spread his arms out wide as he backed down the court to a huge ovation from the TD Garden crowd.
+After dropping in his third 3-pointer in the closing seconds of the first half, Tatum spread his arms out wide as he backed down the court to an ovation from the TD Garden crowd.

 A big part of Boston’s game plan coming in was neutralizing Young and Murray, Atlanta’s top two scorers.
 The Celtics did that and a lot more in the first three quarters.

-In a move to match Atlanta’s speed, Boston went small at the outset, White instead of big man Robert Williams in a lineup alongside Al Horford, Tatum, Brown and Smart.
+In a move to match Atlanta’s speed, Boston went small, starting White instead of big man Robert Williams in a lineup alongside Al Horford, Tatum, Brown and Smart.

 It seemed to neutralize the Hawks’ attack.